PaulMarisOUMary/ALGOSUP_2022_Project_4_E/Documents/Functionnal-Specification.md

 [^6]: An innovative programming school based in Vierzon, France.

 [^7]: The B3 is an old factory that used to house the Société Française(a company that made tractors), now this building has been restored to contain Algosup, the CNAM, a start-up incubator and a connected campus.

+[^8]: FBX (Filmbox) is a proprietary file format ( . fbx ) developed by Kaydara and owned by Autodesk since 2006.
+It is used to provide interoperability between digital content creation applications.
+FBX is also part of Autodesk Gameware, a series of video game middleware.

+[^9]: An MLT file is a project created by Meltytech Shotcut, an open source video editor.
+It contains project settings in XML format, which includes information about media imported in the project, media placed on the timeline, effects applied to the media, and video and audio properties.

+[^10]: An OBJ file is a standard 3D image format that can be exported and opened by various 3D image editing programs.
+It contains a three-dimensional object, which includes 3D coordinates, texture maps, polygonal faces, and other object information.
+OBJ files may also store references to one or more .